mosaicml/streaming/docs/source/getting_started/user_guide.md

 There are a few parameters that need to be initialized before {class}`streaming.MDSWriter` gets called.
 Some of the parameters are optional, and others are required parameters.
 Let's look at each of them where we start with two required parameters.

-1. Provide the Local filesystem directory path to store the compressed dataset
+1. Provide the local filesystem directory path to store the compressed dataset files.
     <!--pytest-codeblocks:cont-->
     ```python
     output_dir = 'test_output_dir'
     ```

-2. Provide the column field as `Dict[str, str]`, which maps a feature or label name with encoding type.
-All the supported encoding and decoding types can be found here.
+2. Provide the column field as `Dict[str, str]`, which maps a feature name or label name with a streaming supported encoding type.
     <!--pytest-codeblocks:cont-->
     ```python
     fields = {'x': 'pkl', 'y': 'pkl'}